Inflectra/spira-documentation/docs/Spira-User-Manual/Test-Run-Management.md

 ![](img/Test_Case_Management_238.png)

 ### Console Output
 In the case of an automated test run, this tab will display the details of the test run as reported from the test runner application.
 These details will vary depending on the type of automated tool being used, but typically they include the name of the automated test runner, the number of assertions raised, the name of the corresponding test case in the tool, the status of the test run and a detailed error message, and the stack-trace in the case of a failure.
 An example test run as reported from the NUnit automated test runner is illustrated below:

 ![](img/Test_Case_Management_206.png)

-Details on how to use SpiraPlan® in conjunction with an automated testing tool are provided in the *SpiraPlan® Automated Testing Integration Guide,* which can be downloaded from the Inflectra<sup>®</sup>
+Details on how to use Spira in conjunction with an automated testing tool are provided in the *Spira Automated Testing Integration Guide,* which can be downloaded from the Inflectra<sup>®</sup>
 website.

 ### Attachments
 Read about [how the attachments tab works](Application-Wide.md#attachments)

 ### History
 Read about [how the history tab works](Application-Wide.md#history)

 ### Incidents
 This tab displays the list of incidents associated with the current test run.
 The incidents have either been linked during test execution or can be linked to a test run step from the Overview tab of the test run details page.

 ![](img/Test_Case_Management_208.png)